 It’s true.
 Seattle has made important contributions in every major art form including large paintings.
-The arts in Seattle has been prominent for some time, but the visual arts found in Seattle art galleries is causing the world to take notice once more.
-Seattle is making itself known for their arts through one of the most prominent arts districts in the country; Pioneer Square, a place where you can also find large artworks exhibited.
+The arts in Seattle have been prominent for some time, but the visual arts found in Seattle art galleries are causing the world to take notice once more.
+Seattle is making itself known for its arts through one of the most prominent arts districts in the country; Pioneer Square, a place where you can also find large artworks exhibited.
 Also known as the ‘first neighborhood’, this part of town is rich in history with Renaissance Revival architecture and their First Thursday art walks.
 In fact, the art galleries in Seattle selling large paintings are becoming very well known.
 Where does one start?

 Traver William Gallery

 The Traver William Gallery was founded over 30 years ago.
-Since its beginning it has operated as a home for artists sharing visual discoveries.
+Since its beginning, it has operated as a home for artists sharing visual discoveries.
 The artists affiliated with this gallery use the space as a ‘theater’ for the performance of their artistic creations including large art.
 They also exhibit large paintings with profound meaning that challenges world issues; they explore subjects many shy away from.
 The Traver William Gallery strongly supports them in this vision in tackling the difficult subjects of humanity.
 The Traver William Gallery is located at 110 Union St #200, Seattle, WA 98101.

 Greg Kucera Gallery

 When the Greg Kucera Gallery opened its doors in 1983, it received little publicity.
 It chose a soft opening with a modest introduction into the Seattle art gallery scene.
 It began in a space of 2,000 square feet exhibiting beautiful paintings including original large artworks, but as the gallery grew they added an additional 1,500 square feet to their space making this a tremendous space to view the work of their artists.
-In the beginning they shared their space with ‘Gallery Frames’ but that business has since relocated to make room for the art.
+In the beginning, they shared their space with ‘Gallery Frames’ but that business has since relocated to make room for the art.
 The Greg Kucera Gallery is located at 212 3rd Ave S, Seattle, WA 98104. and you can find some unique large art for your walls.

 Henry Art Gallery